ksampathkumar/ckp/README.md

 # ckp

-The Project Server is to be Run on an Ubuntu based machine as few dependencies are available only on Ubuntu.
+The Project Server is to be Run on an Ubuntu based machine as project based dependencies are available only on Ubuntu.
 The server is built on Ubuntu 18.04.02.

-After cloning the project, run the below commands to setup the dependencies for npm.
+After cloning the project, run the below commands to setup the dependencies before running npm install.

 ## Dependencies - execute in CLI/shell

 # install pkg-config:
 ```

 sudo apt install pkg-config
 ```

 # install poppler and cairo:
 ```
 sudo apt install libpoppler-qt5-dev libcairo2-dev